Introduction to Web Development

 Simple animations can be created using the GIF format.
 The Moving Picture Expert Group (.MPEG) format is also a video/audio format.

-player is required to play multimedia format.
+A player is required to play multimedia format.
 Most browsers have plugins that can be downloaded for free.

 HTML is used to layout the document using the tag structure and styles are used to create the design.
 For example use tags to define a paragraph but use a style to indent and change the colour of the text in the paragraph.